Jearld Moldenhauer

-Jearld Frederick Moldenhauer was born in Niagara Falls, New York on August 9, 1946.
-He has been a gay activist from his college years onward, and was the founder of the Cornell Student Homophile League, the University of Toronto Homophile Association (UTHA), and The Body Politic gay liberation journal, Canada's most significant gay periodical.
-He was a founding member of Toronto Gay Action (TGA), and the Toronto Gay Alliance toward Equality (GATE).
+Jearld Frederick Moldenhauer (born August 9, 1946) is a Canadian gay activist and businessperson who is the founder of the University of Toronto Homophile Association (UTHA), the Cornell Student Homophile League and The Body Politic gay liberation journal.
+He is also a founding member of Toronto Gay Action (TGA), and the Toronto Gay Alliance toward Equality (GATE).
 On February 13, 1972, he became the first gay liberation representative to address a political party conference in Canada when he addressed a convention of The Waffle, a left-wing faction of the New Democratic Party.

 In 1973 he began collecting the books, newspapers and ephemera that seeded and grew into the Canadian Lesbian & Gay Archives.
 He opened Glad Day Bookshop, the first gay and lesbian bookstore in Canada, in 1970 and operated it until 1991 when he sold the store to John Scythes.
-In 1979 he opened a second Glad Day Bookshop in Boston, Mass.
-Glad Day Bookshop Toronto is now considered the oldest gay/lesbian bookshop in the world.
-Glad Day Bookshop Boston closed its doors in the summer of 2000, when its lease expired and its building was sold.
+Glad Day Bookshop Toronto is considered the oldest gay/lesbian bookshop in the world.